-WU Libraries are pleased to announce that Mark Scharff, music cataloger at Gaylord Music Library, has been named the recipient of the Music OCLC Users Group’s 2018 Distinguished Service Award.
+WU Libraries are pleased to announce that Mark Scharff, music cataloger at Gaylord Music Library, has been named the recipient of the Music Online Computer Library Center (OCLC) Users Group’s 2018 Distinguished Service Award.
 We share the following announcement from Casey A. Mullin, head of Cataloging and Metadata Services at Western Washington University Libraries and past chair of the Music OCLC Users Group.

 The Executive Board of the Music OCLC Users Group (MOUG) has named Mark V. Scharff (Washington University in St. Louis) as the fifteenth recipient of MOUG’s Distinguished Service Award.
 This award was established to recognize and honor those who have made significant professional contributions to music users of OCLC.
 The MOUG Executive Board selects recipients based on nominations received from the membership.